-We are living longer.
+Over half a million people across Shropshire, Telford & Wrekin and mid Wales use our two hospitals.
+These are three very different areas with different populations and therefore different health needs.
+We are also living longer.
 This is great news but this means a growing number of people have more than one condition linked with old age, for example heart disease or dementia.
-There are also more people living with long-term health conditions, for example diabetes, or have more complex health needs that require regular hospital care which puts greater demand on the NHS.
+There are also more people living with long-term health conditions, for example diabetes, or have more complex health needs that require regular hospital care.
+This puts greater demand on the NHS.
 Our proposed model of hospital care takes into account the expected changes in our population over the coming years and look at how the best care can be provided for everyone.